holistic-stack/openscad-tree-sitter/docs/PROGRESS.md

    - Implemented robust node traversal to handle different unary expression node structures
    - Added fallback mechanisms to handle different node structures in the CST
    - Used field names when available and child indices as fallback
-   - Added special handling for nodes without childForFieldName method
-   - Implemented text-based fallback for simple unary expressions
-   - Added type checking for node methods to ensure robustness
+   - Created utility functions for common node traversal patterns

 3. **Testing Approach**:
    - Created comprehensive tests for various unary operation types